mcpython4-coding/Documentation/mcpython/util/getskin.md

     function download_skin(username: str, store: str)

-        will download skin data for an user name
+        Will download skin data for a username
         :param username: the user to download for
         :param store: where to store the data
         :raises ValueError: raised when an error occurred during retrieving the data